veraPDF/veraPDF.github.io/develop/multithreading/index.md

 title: Developing with veraPDF
 ---

-This is a quick start guide for developers wanting to work with veraPDF in multithreading.
+This is a quick start guide for developers wanting to work with veraPDF in multithreaded mode.
-VeraPDF is thread safety application, but if you need to move your performance on higher level please use multiprocessing option ("--processes") in our VeraPDF CLI version.
+VeraPDF is thread safe application, but if you need to move your performance on higher level please use multiprocessing option ("--processes") in our VeraPDF CLI version.